 The Dyson Cyclone V10 has three versions which are the Absolute, Animal, and Motorhead.
-The Dyson Cyclone V10 Motorhead is the least expensive among the three versions, which means it lacks some features that the other two more expensive versions have.
+The Dyson Cyclone V10 Motorhead is the least expensive among the three versions, which means it lacks some features that the other two, more expensive versions, have.
 However, all three versions still have the same functionality and suction power.
-They only differ regarding the dust bin capacity and the included cleaning attachments.
+They only differ in dust bin capacity and the included cleaning attachments.

-Another downside of the Dyson Cyclone V10 Motorhead compared to the Absolute and Animal is that it has a smaller dustbin which means you might have to empty the bin more frequently.
-But on the brighter side, it makes the Dyson Cyclone V10 Motorhead have a lighter weight than the other two versions.
-Because of its lightweight, it makes it easier to maneuver and move around the house without straining your arms.
+Another downside of the Dyson Cyclone V10 Motorhead, compared to the Absolute and Animal, is that it has a smaller dust bin, which means you might have to empty the bin more frequently.
+However, on the brighter side, it means the Dyson Cyclone V10 Motorhead has a lighter weight than the other two versions.
+Because of its light weight, it is easier to maneuver and move around the house without straining your arms.

-Vacuums are naturally noisy, but there are cordless vacuums that can minimize their noise levels, such as the and the Shark IZ251EU.
-However, the Dyson Cyclone V10 Motorhead is not one of them since it has a noise level of up to 87 dB, which might be irritating if you have noise sensitivity.
+Vacuums are naturally noisy, but there are cordless vacuums that can minimize their noise levels, such as the , and the Shark IZ251EU.
+However, the Dyson Cyclone V10 Motorhead is not one of them; ithas a noise level of up to 87 dB, which might be irritating if you have noise sensitivity.

-A common complaint of the Dyson cordless vacuum products is their trigger switch which is the same in all of them.
+A common complaint of the Dyson cordless vacuum products is their trigger switch, which is the same on all of them.
 To operate the Dyson Cyclone V10 Motorhead, you have to press the trigger switch the entire time you are using it.
 The purpose of this type of trigger switch is to optimize the battery life, but some may find this tiresome since you have to hold the trigger switch constantly.
-Other cordless vacuums have a lock button feature and you can turn the cordless vacuum on or off with just a single touch, like in the Dreame V11.
+Other cordless vacuums have a lock button feature, and you can turn the cordless vacuum on or off with just a single touch, like in the Dreame V11.